WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

     }
 }
 ```
-Is valid?: Yes/No
+Is valid?: Yes

 ---

-### 2.15.
-TODO: Session namespaces extensions MAY/MUST NOT contain accounts from chains not defined in proposal namespaces extensions
+### 2.13.
+Session Namespaces extensions MAY contain accounts from chains not defined in Proposal Namespaces extensions
-Requested proposal namespaces:
+Requested Proposal Namespaces:
 ```json
 {
     "eip155": {